docarray/docarray/CONTRIBUTING.md

 1. Use the `{tab}` element to show multiple ways of doing one thing.
 [Example](https://docarray.jina.ai/fundamentals/document/#document)
 2. Use the `{admonition}` boxes with care.
 3. Use `{dropdown}` to hide optional content, such as long code snippets or console output.

+Note: Example code in the documentation should also follow our code style conventions that you can find above

 ### Building documentation on your local machine